mozilla-ai/surf-spot-finder/docs/customization.md

 2. Add support for any new parameters you need
 3. Modify the Config class to handle your specific parameters requirements

-For example, for the Hiking Spot Finder example, you mmay want to remove references to `{MAX_DRIVING_HOURS}`, as its not in the prompt.
+For example, for the Hiking Spot Finder example, you may want to remove references to `{MAX_DRIVING_HOURS}`, as its not in the prompt.

 ## Part 3 - Running the agent